Australia women's national under-18 ice hockey team: History

 Australia would have a tough game against a well prepared Turkiye team.
 It was evident the team had spent time working on issues from the previous tournament giving up a lot less in opportunities.
 The Turkish goalie also denying multiple high percentage chances.
 Australia would go on to win the game and make plans to move forward from that game.

 Netherlands was visibly shaken by the improvements the Australian team had made between tournaments.
-Noticeably younger it had worked in Australia's favour to have so many newcomers the previous year to get experience under their belt.
+Noticeably younger, it had worked in Australia's favour to have so many newcomers the previous year to get experience under their belt.
 Madison Smith having her first 'official' international IIHF shutout.
-(Her first being a shared shutout with Olivia against Turkiye in 2022).
-Another first in IHA history books.
+(Her first being a shared shutout with Olivia against Turkiye in 2022), which was another first in IHA history books.

 Mexico was a faster game but Australia had the momentum throughout the game.
 Natasha Dubé getting two goals again in back to back games and Hannah Cryan getting her first IIHF goal.

 This would lead to a potential Gold medal match up against Latvia who were looking for redemption.
 Courtney Mahoney would score 2 important goals in her best game of the tournament.
 Madison Smith shutting out repeat tournament top scorer Linda Rulle and only allowing 2 goals against.
-The game would be a 1 goal differential win with Elana Holub would make her mark again against Latvia, for 3–2 win to receive the Gold Medal.
+The game would be a 1-goal differential win with Elana Holub would make her mark again against Latvia, for 3–2 win to receive the gold medal.